Add your promotional text...

 Chinese Lunar New Year, also known as the Spring Festival, is one of the most widely celebrated holidays in the world.
 Each year, one sixth of the world's population across Asia and also in many places around the world prepares for this moment, and the festival itself lasts 15 days, guided by the lunar calendar.
 Yet what often matters most is not the celebration itself, but the weeks leading up to it.

 Chinese New Year begins with the new moon, usually falling between January 21 and February 20, marking the true energetic reset of the year rather than January 1st.
-This year, the Chinese Lunar New Year begins on Tuesday, February 17, 2026, when the lunar new moon ushers in the Year of the Fire Horse, a rare and potent cycle of energy that follows the closing of the Snake year.
+Each year carries a different zodiac animal and elemental influence, shaping the energetic tone of the months ahead.

 In traditional Chinese cosmology, this is a time of transition.
 The old year’s energy is winding down, while the new year’s current has not fully arrived.
 What we clear, complete, and consciously release during this window is believed to shape the quality of the year ahead.
 It is a moment for both practical preparation and spiritual alignment, a chance to step forward lighter and more aware.